ydkb/ydkb.github.io/help/en/ble-series/use-ble.md

 The keyboard has normal power supply (USB power supply or battery), and the keyboard Bluetooth is not connected, then you can search for Bluetooth and connect.

 > [!yddh] For those who use YDKB BLE series for the first time, there are a few reminders
-> - Windows 7 Microsoft's Bluetooth driver does not support BLE devices, so an additional driver needs to be installed.
+> - Windows 7's ms driver does not support BLE, so an additional driver needs to be installed.
 > - When Windows 10/11 is used for the first time, it needs to be paired once, then deleted and paired again, and then the reconnection will be available.
-> - macOS If you cannot see the keyboard when pairing, you can press the keyboard's <kbd>LShift+RShift+LCtrl+R</kbd> once.
+> - macOS If you cannot see the keyboard when pairing, try to press <kbd>LShift+RShift+LCtrl+R</kbd> once.

 For separate pairing instructions for each system, see the link below
 - [Windows 7 pairing](en/ble-series/pairing-win7.md)